google-marketing-solutions/feedgen/README.md

 ### Image Understanding

-Since Gemini (`gemini-pro-vision`) is a multimodal model, we are able to additionally examine product images and use them to generate higher quality titles and descriptions.
-It is important to note the following (this information is valid during the *Public Preview* of Gemini):
+As Gemini (`gemini-pro-vision`) is a multimodal model, we are able to additionally examine product images and use them to generate higher quality titles and descriptions.
+This is done by adding additional instructions to the existing title and description generation prompts for *extracting* visible product features from the provided image.

+For titles, extracted features are used in 2 ways:

+1. As a quality check for existing feed attributes.
+For example, if the given product feed references a *white* color, yet the provided image shows a *black* product, the title and feed attribute are going to be adjusted accordingly.
+2. To enhance the generated title via a
+[new attribute](#feed-gaps-and-new-attributes) called **Image Features**.
+This attribute lists all visible features the model was able to extract from the provided image.
+All new words that were not covered by existing attributes will then be added to the generated title.

+For descriptions, extracted features are used by the model to generate a more comprehensive description that highlights the visual aspects of the product.
+This is particularly relevant for domains where visual appeal is paramount;
+where the product's key details are *visually* conveyed rather than in a structured text format within the feed.
+This includes fashion, home decor and furniture, and perfumery and jewelry to name a few.

+Finally, it is important to note the following restrictions (this information is valid during the *Public Preview* of Gemini):

 * You can specify either web images and/or Google Cloud Storage (GCS) file URIs in the `Image Link` column of the *Input Feed* worksheet.
+GCS URIs are passed as-is to Gemini (as they are supported by the model itself), while web images are first downloaded and provided inline as part of the input to the model.
-* Regardless of the source, only `image/png` and `image/jpeg` mime types are supported.
+* Regardless of the source, only `image/png` and `image/jpeg` MIME types are supported.
-* GCS URIs must also point to a bucket that is within the same Google Cloud project that's sending the request.
+* GCS URIs must also point to a bucket that is within the same Google Cloud project that is sending the request (otherwise, it will be discarded by Gemini).
 * [Pricing](#vertex-ai-pricing-and-quotas) is affected as well - an additional
   charge will be incurred per image.
 This has already been taken into account in FeedGen's price estimator.